Skip to Main Content

 Aurora rates for senior drivers

 As drivers reach their senior years, they may see their rates begin to climb back up again.
 Senior drivers are more prone to aging-related characteristics like worsened eyesight and slowed reaction times, which increase the chance of a car accident.
 Because the risk of insuring an older driver is slightly higher, they tend to pay slightly higher rates.
-However, Bankrate’s research found that American National and Geico are the cheapest companies on average for 60-year-old drivers looking for minimum coverage, while American National and California Casualty have the lowest rates for a 70-year-old Aurora driver.
+However, Bankrate’s research found that the below companies offer some of the cheapest rates for 60-year-old and 70-year-old drivers.

 Coverage type